faizkamran/maju-student/README.md

 # maju-student
-this repo is created to learn how exactly github works :) author is kamran faiz
+this repo is created to learn how exactly github works :)<br>
+author is kamran faiz